divyajeettt/LaTeX-exploration/README.md

 This repository contains some documents that were created to learn the basics of LaTeX.
 Currently, it hosts three different *projects*:

-- My first ever LaTeX document
+- Some exams recreated from the original PDFs of the course Linear Algebra
-- Some Linear Algebra exams recreated
+- Some class notes for the course Multivariate Calculus
-- Some class notes for Multivariate Calculus
+- Theory Assignments for the course Algorithms under Uncertainty